It’s not Google, but it’s bigger and more powerful than you think.

 What makes Microsoft Ads unique

-A key stat that might interest companies: Microsoft Search Network visitors spend approximately 37% more online than the average web searcher.
+A key stat that might interest companies: Microsoft Search Network visitors spend approximately 30% more money online than the average web searcher.
 Not only that, but more than half of searchers have an estimated income of $75,000 or more, with generally higher household incomes and more high-level jobs than Google overall.

 Microsoft Advertising has robust targeting options.
 Its user intent targeting includes: